 Recommended visit: 2 – 3 hours

-Probably the most famous tourist spot and at the top of many peoples list of must-visit sites in Seville.
+Seville’s Real Alcazar is probably the most famous tourist spot and at the top of many peoples list of must-visit sites in Seville.
 Aside from being a jaw-droppingly exquisite royal palace with architectural influence spanning hundreds of years, it is also a famous Game of Thrones filming site, helping it reach a whole new demographic of tourists.

 As you’d expect there are queues, which is why I highly recommend buying your ticket in advance and booking the earliest entrance.
 We visited at 10am on a Sunday morning, and as we arrived a little before 10, the line was already a couple of hundred people deep.